nickventu/Gradient-descent-demo/README.md

 # Gradient-descent-demo
-Implementing linear regression model and training it with gradient descent to help myself gain a deeper understanding of the concepts (educational)
+Implementing linear regression model and training it with gradient descent to help myself gain a deeper understanding of the concepts